sscollis/os-stab/README.md

   Code          |  Description
 ----------------|---------------------------------------------------------------------------
-  'conte.f'     | Solves OS for channel using Godunov-Conte shooting 'contebl.f'   | Solve Blasius and then OS for boundary layer using Conte 'bl.f'        | Spectral collocation solver for Blasius equation 'orrsom.f'    | Similar to `contebl.f`
+  `conte.f`     | Solves OS for channel using Godunov-Conte shooting `contebl.f`   | Solve Blasius and then OS for boundary layer using Conte `bl.f`        | Spectral collocation solver for Blasius equation `orrsom.f`    | Similar to `contebl.f`
-  'shoot.f'     | Collection of general routines for shooting 'orrspace.f'  | Solves spatial problem for boundary layers can sweep in frequency 'orrfdchan.f' | Solves temporal channel problem using finite-differences including sweeps
+  `shoot.f`     | Collection of general routines for shooting `orrspace.f`  | Solves spatial problem for boundary layers can sweep in frequency `orrfdchan.f` | Solves temporal channel problem using finite-differences including sweeps

 Numerous updates in this version include: